iturner72/book-notes/the_network_state.md

 Soros, and you won't find someone at The New York Times Company that even publicly *admits* that their boss, Arthus Gregg Sulzberger, is a rich white male neoptist.
+* 103 There is a split among ble Americans.
+Some of them, the left- libertarians, are actually best modeled as people of the Network -- meaning, the social network, They truly aren't primarily loyal to the Democrat party or even the institutions that are upstream of it, but to their community online -- which increasingly diverges from the party line.
+* 105 The three-legged stool of Reaganism -- the religious conservatives, the secular nationalists, and the internationalist capitalists -- side with the God, State, and Network Leviathans respectively.
+* 107 Red State: Secular Nationalists
+    * These are the national security hawks, the people who may not like the left-authoritarians but who will nevertheless reflexively support the US in every foreign intervention.
+    * ...after all, they aren't vurning their own country down! -- but unfortunately, on foreign policy they are helping to burn down *other* people's countries, and often for no good reason.
+* 110 It's really crucial to understand that the US establishment is *not* more ethical than the CCP when it comes to civil liberties.
+It's just less competent!
+* 112 Red Network: Internationalist Capitalists
+    * We identify them as people of the Network.
+Today that kind of capitalism is almost synonymous with internet startups and technology.
+The most valuable companies in the world were born on the Network.
+And the future of network capitalism is crypto-capitalism, because it's not just rransactions that can be represented on-chain -- it's entire financial statements, and companies themselves, and eventually the entire economy.
+    * On balance, I'm sympathetic to this group as well, but it has its own internal issues.
+For one thing, Bitcoin Maximalism in particular is similar to Woke Capital in its fundamentalism.
+* 112 Red State vs Red Network
+    * ...in the event of any conflict between the Network and the State, such as a possible struggle between the inflating dollar and the deflationary Bitcoin, the right-statists could take the side of the national flag while the right-capitalists take the side of the digital currency.
+    * If we add up all these pieces, we get a possible future where the left- and right-libertarians from both parties line up against the left- and right-authoritarians.
+*